lab1092/blender-manual_ja/manual/modifiers/modify/vertex_weight.rst

 +--------------------------------------------------------------+--------------------------------------------------------+---------------------------------------------------------------+

-Don't forget to add a :guilabel:`Wave` modifier, and select your vertex group in it!
+Don't forget to add a *Wave* modifier, and select your vertex group in it!

-You can use the weights created this way directly, but if you want to play with the curve mapping, you must add the famous :guilabel:`Vertex Weight Edit` modifier, and enable its :guilabel:`Custom Curve` mapping.
+You can use the weights created this way directly, but if you want to play with the curve mapping, you must add the famous *Vertex Weight Edit* modifier, and enable its *Custom Curve* mapping.

 By default, it's a one-to-one linear mapping - in other words, it does nothing!
 Change it to something like in (*A customized mapping curve*),